angshu-min-js/DuckServer/README.md

 # DuckServer

-This is a simple Duckhut game based on an API and http-server
+This is a simple Duck Hunt game based on an API and http-server